MDAIL-KAIST/DL-augmentation/README.md

 - matlab (>= 2017a)
 - GENFIRE (reconstruction algorithm)

-A modified GENFIRE alogorithm for this data generator is also uploaded.
 The original GENFIRE URL is below.
 (https://www.physics.ucla.edu/research/imaging/dataSoftware.html)

+The GENFIRE algorithm is modified to link this data genrator easily.
+The modified GENFIRE alogorithm for this data generator is also uploaded and recommended.

 ### How to start